Presidency of Harry S. Truman: Stalemate and dismissal of MacArthur

 The war remained a frustrating stalemate for two years.
 UN and Chinese forces fought inconclusive conflicts like the Battle of Heartbreak Ridge and the Battle of Pork Chop Hill, but neither side was able to advance far past the 38th parallel.
 Throughout late 1951, Truman sought a cease fire, but disputes over prisoner exchanges led to the collapse of negotiations.
 Of the 116,000 Chinese and Korean prisoners-of-war held by the United States, only 83,000 were willing to return to their home countries, and Truman was unwilling to forcibly return the prisoners.
 The Korean War ended with an armistice in 1953 after Truman left office, dividing North Korea and South Korea along a border close to the 38th parallel.
 Over 30,000 Americans and approximately 3 million Koreans died in the conflict.
 The United States maintained a permanent military presence in South Korea after the war.

-International trips

-Truman made five international trips during his presidency.
-His only trans-Atlantic trip was to participate in the 1945 Potsdam Conference with British Prime Ministers Churchill and Attlee and Soviet Premier Stalin.
-He also visited neighboring Bermuda, Canada and Mexico, plus Brazil in South America.
-Truman only left the continental United States on two other occasions (to Puerto Rico, the Virgin Islands, Guantanamo Bay Naval Base, Cuba, February 20-March 5, 1948; and to Wake Island, October 11–18, 1950) during his nearly eight years in office.